vergauwenthomas/MetObs_toolkit/docs/special_topics.rst

                              'Farenheit' : ["x-32.0", "x/1.8"]}, # -->execute from left to write  = (x-32)/1.8},
                          )

-Similar as this example a user can create an observation type and add it to a :py:meth:`Dataset<metobs_toolkit.dataset.Dataset>`, using the :py:meth:`add_new_observationtype()<metobs_toolkit.dataset.Dataset.add_new_observationtype>` method.
+Similar as this example a user can create a new observation type and add it to a :py:meth:`Dataset<metobs_toolkit.dataset.Dataset>`, using the :py:meth:`add_new_observationtype()<metobs_toolkit.dataset.Dataset.add_new_observationtype>` method.

 .. code-block:: python